HL7/davinci-crd/input/pagecontent/hooks.md

 ### Additional Considerations

-1. When EHRs pass resources to a CRD as part of context, the resources **SHALL** have an id and that id **SHALL** be useable as a target for references in resources manipulated by CDS Hook actions and/or by SMART apps launched by CRD.
+1. When EHRs pass resources to a CRD as part of context, the resources **SHALL** have an id and that id **SHALL** be usable as a target for references in resources manipulated by CDS Hook actions and/or by SMART apps launched by CRD.
 This does not mean that the ids passed to CRD must persist, but rather that the EHR must handle adjustments to any references made to them (or provide necessary redirects) ensuring that any references made to the in-memory resource will remain valid.
 This also means that EHRs will need to support the creation or updating of resources that include references to resources that might, at the time, only exist in memory and not yet be available as persistent entities.

 2. Healthcare providers will rely on the information provided by the Coverage Requirements Discovery process to determine if there are any special steps they need to take such as requesting prior authorization.
 As a result, it's important to them to know whether requirements exist or not.
 CRD Servers **SHALL** respond with an empty JSON object when there is no action to be taken by the provider (the CDS Hooks mechanism for representing no guidance – which is not shown to the user) which allows a computer to distinguish between "no requirements" and a textual requirement.